Breastfeeding and epilepsy

 What’s next?

-See parenting and epilepsy for ideas about keeping you and baby safe if you have seizures.
+See parenting with epilepsy for ideas about keeping you and baby safe if you have seizures.

 If your seizures (or your partner’s) are controlled, then epilepsy may not affect how you look after your child.
 However, parents who have seizures may find taking extra safety measures helpful.
 This depends on the type of seizures and the activity involved.